GLOrozcoM/Data_Science_Projects/README.md

 You get to play as white.
 What are your chances of winning?

 This is a question this project seeks to answer.
 Kaggle.com provides a dataset with around 20,000 observations, and I extract interesting variables to help me answer this question.
-Two examples of these variables are absolute difference in rating between players and number of turns.
-I perform an EDA on the variables of interest.
+I also perform an EDA on the variables of interest.
 These are some sample graphs I produce in the EDA.